stuartjnelson/northern-badger-11ty-blog/README.md

 - [ ] Write blog post on draft posts in 11ty
 - [ ] Write blog post on my handrolled meta/OG data
 - [ ] Write blog post on ditching GA for Simple Analytics
+- [ ] Write blog post on three mistakes as a manager
+- [ ] Write blog post on three lessons as a manager